COSC3020/detecting-cycles-JingtianWang-28/README.md

 Union merges two sets and calls find to determine whether the root nodes of the two nodes are the same.
 The time complexity of a single union is O(α(V))

-α is the extremely slowly growing inverse Ackermann function and less than log(v).
+α is the extremely slowly growing inverse Ackermann function and the growth rate is less than log(v).

 The total time complexity is theta(Eα(V))